 State 4: Authenticated and associated

-.
+The state variable is kept within the MLME (i.e., is written and read by the MLME).
+The SME can also read this variable.

 Figure 10-6 (Relationship between state and services) shows the state transition diagram for these STA states.
 Note that only events causing state changes are shown

 Figure 10-6—Relationship between state and services